johnsonandjohnson/Bodiless-JS/packages/cx-layout/doc/Header.md

 ## Architectural Details

-CX Header provides a `<header>` element wrapper around its internal elements.
+Vital Header provides a `<header>` element wrapper around its internal elements.
 To see how these elements are structured within the wrapper, please see:
 [`HeaderClean.tsx`](https://github.com/johnsonandjohnson/Bodiless-JS/blob/main/packages/cx-layout/src/components/Header/HeaderClean.tsx)